emxsys/worldwind-web-app-tutorial/docs/index.md

 a link to our **custom.css** file.
 Also, we're adding the JavaScript CDN links for BootStrap and JQuery, plus our **app.js** file.

-Edit the web page so that it looks like the following HTML:
+Copy/paste the following HTML into your web page:

 ```html
 <!doctype html>